Invest into a vault

 uint256 assetValue = vault.convertToAssets(oneShare);

-The latest price returned by convertToAssets() might not be the exact price at which your investment or redemption is executed, as there can be a time lag between querying the price and when the transaction is processed.
+The price returned by convertToAssets() may not be the exact price at which a request is settled, since there can be a time lag between querying and fulfillment.